bensenescu/interval-sandbox/README.md

 # Interval Sandbox

-This hosts Interval via SST.
+This hosts Interval via SST (see [interval.com](https://interval.com).
 This is used for testing purposes to make SST Feature Flag easier to test and use.

 This is a minimal setup to host Interval, and is not intended to be a production purposes.
 Additionally, it only has the minimum dependencies.